typedb/typedb-docs/06-management/03-migration-and-backup.md

 Data migration is performed using an export followed by an import.

 ```
-old/grakn server export [keyspace] data.grakn
+old/grakn server export [database] data.grakn
-new/grakn server import [keyspace] data.grakn
+new/grakn server import [database] data.grakn
 ```

-This requires your keyspace in the new grakn to have a valid schema that is compatible with your data.
-If a failure occurs during import, please check your keyspace has the schema you expect.
+This requires your database in the new grakn to have a valid schema that is compatible with your data.
+If a failure occurs during import, please check your database has the schema you expect.

 Once the data has been successfully imported, you can safely delete the temporary data file with `rm data.grakn`.